cmahte/METAR-2-CSV/README.md

 I'm only focused on Android apps because while in use as a data logger, each device becomes a purpose only device (nothing else runs in the background and no screen swapping.)
 Android phones last, and they are priced at levels you can have an extra dozen or so devices laying around (I have 20ish, but I'm on the edge of usual, I know.)
 I've never run into anyone with more than a couple extra IOS devices and usually those are severely limited in functionality (broken screen, battery life in minutes, been off the appstore for a decade.)
 That said **Physics Toolbox** is available on IOS, and will provide all the functionality needed (Except logs get huge fast, since you can't slow them down.
 Leave it to rocket scientists to decide that 20 points per second is the slowest anyone would ever want to log data... ) I asked for lower frequency logging and received a "it's hard" reply, so there's hope they will allow for smaller files.

 * **Device Info HW** is based in Russia.
-I've been using it on everything for about a decade... but times being what they are... but it provides more about the device than any other app I know.. in a straightforward set of tables.
-(Except... all modern androids and IOS devices have at least a couple cameras on the back... and NOTHING will tell me what those other eyes are and how to use them.. but thats out of scope for this project.)
+I've been using it on everything for about a decade... but times being what they are, use at your own risk.
+But it provides more about the device than any other app I know, in a straightforward set of tables.
 * **Physics Toolbox** is geared toward education market, but it really transforms my low to mid range androids into lab quality tricorders.
 * **Sensor Logger** is the primary companion to the Bluetooth Hygrometers I'm using. it allows recording all the sensors (but some sensors like tracking WIFI that I'm not interested in require a monthly account.)
 * **GPS Logger** only logs GPS, but exports in KML and GPX which then imports into analyzers (Google Earth) without any excel magic.